 While Palm Springs is extremely well known for its mid-century modern architecture, it should be just as well known for its stunning Spanish revival architecture.
 No where was this better executed than the spectacular El Mirador Hotel, which operated from 1928 to 1972.
 El Mirador is a perfect example of Palm Springs’ glorious Spanish styling and the city’s innovative repurposing to save its history.

 El Mirador was one of the first grand hotels to hit Palm Springs when it opened its doors New Years Eve, ringing in 1928 with such Hollywood elite as Douglas Fairbanks and Mary Pickford in attendance.
-But like many costly endeavors that were born in the late 20s, it was slightly ill-fated.
+But like many costly endeavors that were born in the late 20s, it suffered some rough patches.

-The history of El Mirador begins when Prescott Thresher Stevens.
+The history of El Mirador begins with Prescott Thresher Stevens.
 He and his wife moved to Palm Springs from Colorado in 1912 to, like many, alleviate his respiratory problems with the dry climate.
 He then turned to real estate.
 El Mirador was designed by Los Angeles architects Walker & Eisen, and cost $1 million dollar to build.
 Its 68 foot tall bell tower featured a bell imported from Italy, and it soon became an icon of the city.
 It boasted an Olympic size swimming pool, tennis courts, stables, and Palm Spring’s first ever golf course.
+Little did it know it would set a trend that lasts to this day.

 The stock market crash of 1929 and the subsequent Great Depression hit El Mirador hard.
 In 1931 Stevens lost the property to creditors, who then sold it at auction for $300,000 to Warren Pinney, the attorney for the hotel, and Ralph Lecoe, a businessman and investor.
 Stevens died the following year.
 Anthony Burke was hired as publicist to the hotel to create a draw in a time of economic crisis, so he invited studio newsreel camera men, including Paramount and Pathe to be guests, with free rooms and meals.
 The hotel “put on a show” including diving exhibitions and swimming contests, which featured Duke Kahanamoku, the father of surfing.